desaiashu/maya/README.md

 #### 0.1.0 build:

 - Give feedback (report bug / request feature) - include analytics

-- Update related with latest messages

 - Refresh needs to load the other data (eg. perspective)
-- Don't request new perspective every time

-- Cancel button to stop stream (also stop stream on server? kill web socket and restart it?)

 #### 0.1.0 test:

 - Diff screen sizes
-- Header for perspectives page

 #### 0.1.0 ship: